XavierBerger/RPi-Monitor-LCD/README.md

 backlight.delay=<Number of seconds to turn light on when key pressed >
 ```

-Initial state for the FSM
+Initial state for the FSM identified by its unique name &lt;state name&gt;

 `fsm.initial=<state name>`

-Define the content of a page associated to a state name
+Define the content of a page associated to a &lt;state name&gt;.
+Each line (identified by a unique line number for the page) defines the python command to be executed to display the page.

 `pages.<state name>.content.<line number>=<python command>`